- Do I need a UK Visa?

 Call us now on 0121 667 6530 for more information on our appeal package.

 Yes, it is possible to apply for a visa on behalf of someone else.
-You must have permission from that person to file the application forms.
+You must have permission from that person to file the UK visa online application form.

 If the applicant is under 18, you must receive written permission from their parent/s or guardian to file the application.